 Uses a local mesh if present; otherwise auto-starts a client node.
 Picks the strongest model automatically.
 Cleans up on exit.

 --model accepts catalog names, URLs, or local paths.
-Models are auto-downloaded to ~/.models/ on first use with resume support.
+Hugging Face-backed models are auto-downloaded into the standard Hugging Face cache on first use with resume support.

 The catalog is a convenience — it changes as new models come out.
 Catalog models auto-download with their draft model for speculative decoding.
 Any GGUF model works, whether it's in the catalog or not.